Cyborg-Network/cyborg-parachain/INSTRUCTIONS.md

         # download and install Node.js for Master Node only (you may need to restart the terminal).
         nvm install 18

+        # Install PM2 on the master node for running the deployment service
+        npm i -g pm2

     ```
-    - Environment
+    - Environment Setup
-    Copy the `.env.example` file and replace the contents:
+    Setup `.env` variables:
         - Set `WORKER_ADDRESS` to the address where you register this worker on the Cyborg Network chain.
         - Set `RPC_ENDPOINT` to the correct RPC endpoint of the chain you are testing on.
+        - Set `IP_ADDRESS` to the IP address of your worker (public or private).
+        - Set `DOMAIN_NAME` to the domain name IP Address (optional).

+        Install K3s cluster master node:
+        - You can always run the `MasterSetup.sh` again to retrieve a worker node join token (`k3s-node-token.txt`).

+        Note:
+        - You can edit the `.env` manually afterwards depending on your setup preference.
+        - if you are running Cyborg Node locally (not on vm), update the `RPC_ENDPOINT` to `ws://<your-local-pc-ip-address>:9988`.
+        - You can fetch your local IP address of your computer on the newtwork using `ipconfig getifaddr en0`

         ```bash
-        cp .env.example .env
+            # Setup your envinronment variable defaults for running the worker locally within a local network.
+            # This script automates the creation of a `.env` file, set the variable defaults and run the MasterSetup script.

+            npm run setup:local
         ```

-     - Run Master Setup Script
+     - Run Master Setup Script (Optional)
     Execute the `MasterSetup.sh` script.
 This script performs the following actions:
         - Installs k3s on the master node.
-        - Saves the k3s node join token to k3s-node-token.txt
+        - Saves the k3s node join token to `k3s-node-token.txt`
-        - Starts the Node.js application that listens for deployment requests on port 3000.

         ```bash
             # Make the MasterSetup.sh script executable